mattva01/schooltool/src/schooltool/securitypolicy/README.txt

 group, roles can be assigned to a group or a principal, and permissions can be assigned to a role).
 Instead, we have a two-tier crowd-permission model.

+Notably local grants have also been removed, although it is easy to implement similar functionality using crowds.

 Crowds
 ------